BartSte/archinstall/README.md

 ## Usage

 After you booted into arch using a live USB, make connection to the internet.
-You can plugin a network cable (not configuration neede), or you can use the wifi.
+You can plugin a network cable (not configuration needed), or you can use the wifi.
 The latter needs some configuration using `iwctl` which is supplied by the environment on the USB.
 Do the following